netbox-community/devicetype-library/README.md

 # About this Library

-This library is intended to be used for populating device types in [NetBox](https://github.com/netbox-community/netbox).
+This library is intended to be used for populating device types in [NetBox](https://github.com/netbox-community/netbox) version 2.7 or later.
 It contains a set of device type definitions expressed in YAML and arranged by manufacturer.
 Each file represents a discrete physical device type (e.g. make and model).
 These definitions can be loaded into NetBox to obviate the need to create device types and their associated components manually.

 If you would like to contribute to this library, please read through our [contributing guide](CONTRIBUTING.md) before submitting content.